 The philosophy of the mathematics program in the Upper School is reflected in its goals, which are to provide the student with the information and skills necessary for advanced work in mathematics and the sciences, real world problem solving, critical thinking, and making sensible, responsible decisions in a highly technological society.

-This course is a rigorous study of algebraic and transcendental functions, including polynomial, trigonometric, and logarithmic functions with applications.
-The limit concept is studied, and the operations of differentiation and integration may be introduced if time permits.
-Graphing calculators, the use of which is essential to the course-work, are required of all students.
-Text (ebook) “Sullivan: Precalculus: Enhanced with Graphing Utilities”; Pearson.
+This course is a rigorous study of algebraic and transcendental functions, including polynomial, rational, trigonometric, logarithmic, and exponential functions, all with extensive applications, and an introduction to limits.
+Additionally, conic sections, sequences and series, combinatorics, and probability are examined in great depth.
+Graphing calculators (Ti-84 Plus), the use of which is essential to the course-work, are required of all students.
+Text (ebook) Sullivan: Precalculus: Enhanced with Graphing Utilities; Pearson.

-Application problems from physics, engineering, business, and economics are an essential part of the course.
-Graphing calculators, the use of which is essential to the course work, are required of all students.
-Text (ebook): Calculus: Graphical, Algebraic, Numerical; Pearson.
+This is a standard first-term college course in differential and integral calculus that follows the Advanced Placement curriculum.
+Limits are investigated, leading to a study of differentiation and integration.
+Application problems from physics, engineering, business and economics are an essential part of the course.
+Graphing calculators (Ti-84 Plus), the use of which is essential to the course work, are required of all students.
+Text (ebook): Calculus: Graphical, Algebraic, Numerical; Pearson

 Topics in this course include collecting data, constructing and interpreting graphical displays, counting techniques, probability, the normal distribution, confidence intervals, measures of spread, correlation and regression, and the mathematics of voting.
 This course may not be offered every year.
-Text: Elementary Statistics; Pearson Prentice Hall.
+Text: Elementary Statistics; Pearson Prentice Hall